codeteo/AssignmentAthl/README.md

 This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies and shows information.
 You must provide your own API key in order to build the app.
-Create a file named `serets.properties` in the app's top folder (`/AssignmentAthl/`) and paste your API key like :
+Create a file named `secrets.properties` in the app's top folder (`/AssignmentAthl/`) and paste your API key like :
     ```
     API_KEY=*******************